spellml/Graphcore-examples/tutorials/pytorch/mnist/README.md

 ---
 ## PyTorch(PopTorch) MNIST Training Demo <a href="https://web.spell.ml/workspace_create?workspaceName=deeplab-voc-2012&githubUrl=https%3A%2F%2Fgithub.com%2Fspellml%2Fdeeplab-voc-2012"><img src=https://spell.ml/badge.svg height=20px/></a>

 This example demonstrates how to train a network on the MNIST dataset using PopTorch on the Spell platform.

 ### File structure

-* `mnist_poptorch.py` The main file.
+* `mnist_pytorch.py` The main file.
-* `test_mnist.py` Test file.
 * `requirements.txt` Pip dependencies needed for tutorial.

 ### How to use this demo

 1) Execute `spell run` to train the dataset

 The Poplar SDK and PopTorch framework are by default installed on a Spell default IPU image.
 You can begin training your model in a single CLI command!

-       spell run --machine-type IPU16 \
-            --pip-req requirements.txt \
-            "python3 mnist_poptorch.py"

-2) View resources and outputs from runs

-       [Placehodler image]

-3) Run the test script to see your results
+`--machine-type` Specifies IPU usage (but can be replaced with other compute such as V100s)

+`--pip-req` Specifies a `requirements.txt` file to configure requirements during environment setup

+`--docker-image` Sets Graphcore docker image for use; image should be switched depending on framework.
+See more information [here](https://www.docker.com/blog/graphcore-poplar-sdk-container-images-now-available-on-docker-hub/)

-       spell run --machine-type IPU16 \
+	spell run --machine-type IPUx16 --pip-req requirements.txt --docker-image graphcore/pytorch:latest 'python3 mnist_pytorch.py'
-            --pip-req requirements.txt \
-            "python3 test_mnist.py"

 #### Options
 The program has a few command-line options: